-May 29, Sunday: SMU-in-Taos: Departure of May term students.
+May 27, Sunday: Departure of May term students.

-Summer Term 2011
+Summer Term 2012

-The summer term consists of three primary sessions: first session, second session and full summer session.
-There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU-in-Taos, SMU Abroad programs and Perkins School of Theology.
+The summer term consists of three primary sessions: first session, second session and a full summer session.
+There are also shorter and longer sessions to accommodate the particular needs of the various instructional units such as SMU-In-Taos, SMU Abroad and Perkins School of Theology.